Country Guide - VAT in Croatia

 Penalties for Failure to File Tax Return

-Penalties for non-compliance with the tax return filing obligations range between EUR 260 and EUR 66,360, depending on the severity of the offense, whether the offense was repeated, and other factors.
+Penalties for non-compliance with tax return filing obligations range from EUR 260 to EUR 66,360, depending on the severity of the offense, whether it was repeated, and other factors.

 Croatian VAT law includes 33 offenses that fall under the scope of this penalty.
-Some refer to situations when the taxpayer does not disclose all required information in the VAT return, fails to submit or submit a late VAT return, uses VAT exemption when not applicable, or does not calculate VAT at the correct rate.
+Some refer to situations where the taxpayer fails to disclose all required information in the VAT return, submits a late VAT return, uses VAT exemption when it is not applicable, or calculates VAT at the incorrect rate.

-The EU’s VAT Directive introduced and defined the concept of Electronically Supplied Services (ESS) as services provided automatically, without or little manual work, through the Internet or similar digital means, which Croatian adopted and implemented in its national legislation.
+The EU’s VAT Directive introduced and defined the concept of Electronically Supplied Services (ESS) as services provided automatically, with little or no manual work, through the Internet or similar digital means, which Croatia adopted and implemented in its national legislation.

 Taxability Rules for ESS: